"And What Would You Like Me to Do About It?”: How the Lebanese Government Disabled Hundreds of People — and Then Left Them to Pay for Its Crime

 “The Eyes Are Everything”

-Mirna and Elie are not the only ones who lost an eye in the blast: according to data compiled by Beirut hospitals shortly after the blast, at least 400 people had eye injuries, more than 50 needed surgery, and at least 15 were left permanently blind in one eye.
+Mirna and Elie are not the only ones who lost an eye in the blast.
+According to data compiled by Beirut hospitals shortly after the blast, at least 400 people had eye injuries, more than 50 needed surgery, and at least 15 were left permanently blind in one eye.

 But while Mirna and Elie are struggling to function with one eye, the Lebanese government does not consider them — or, presumably, any of the others who lost one eye in the blast — to be legally disabled.
-That’s because, as human rights groups have long pointed out, Lebanon’s authorities are using obsolete medical standards to define who is disabled and who is not — and, as a result, systematically undercounting the number of people with disabilities in Lebanon.
+That’s because, as human rights groups have long pointed out, Lebanon’s authorities are using obsolete medical standards to define who is disabled and who is not — and, as a result, systematically undercounting the number of people with disabilities in the country.

 Over the past few decades, the international human rights community has shifted from a so-called “medical” definition of disability toward a “social” one.
 The medical model measured an individual’s level of “impairment” — an antiquated and stigmatizing term — that limits their ability to participate in everyday activities.